This Christmas Day

-Background and recording
+Background and release

-In May 2018, Jessie J released her fourth studio album R.O.S.E..
-Issued in four parts, consisting of the EPs Realisations, Obsessions, Sex, and Empowerment that create an acronym for R.O.S.E., the R&B-heavy album failed to chart.
 Throughout the summer, she embarked on the R.O.S.E.
 Tour, playing summer shows and festivals, but was looking for a different project "as a thank-you to fans for their support and to celebrate how great this year has been."
 In July 2018, Republic Records greenlit the recording of a Christmas album.
+The album was released on 26 October.

+Recording

 Much of the album was recorded in two weeks around the tour, in both Europe and Los Angeles.
-Jessie J stated that her decision to create the album was "very last minute", and that working with "classic producers" such as David Foster, Kenneth "Babyface" Edmonds, Rodney Jerkins and Jimmy Jam and Terry Lewis on the album was a "dream come true".
+Jessie J stated that her decision to create the album was "very last minute", and that working with producers such as David Foster, Kenneth "Babyface" Edmonds, Rodney Jerkins and Jimmy Jam and Terry Lewis on the album was a "dream come true".
 Apart from her cover versions of Christmas standards and carols, Jessie J wrote "This Christmas Day" for the album, its only original song, produced by Jerkins.
 The song was inspired a friend of Jessie J who had lost her brother.

 Critical reception

-Allmusic editor Neil Z. Yeung called the album "a collection of faithful renditions of beloved Christmas classics.
+AllMusic editor Neil Z. Yeung called the album "a collection of faithful renditions of beloved Christmas classics.
 Soothing and nostalgic, the 11-song set pairs big-band glitz and jazzy swing with a '90s R&B touch [...]
 As Christmas albums go, This Christmas Day benefits from Jessie J's powerful vocals and inspired arrangement from her team of iconic producers.
 Much like Kylie Minogue's Kylie Christmas or Mariah Carey's Merry Christmas, This Christmas Day is pleasant, wintry fun for pop fans in need of updated takes on songs they already know by heart."
 Vulture critic Craig Jenkins felt that This Christmas Day "is solid, but it missed a chance to be cool" and added: "It might surprise you that the album these collaborations landed on is mostly a drippy collection of melismatic readings of Christmas standards."

-Ben Beaumont-Thomas, writing for The Guardian, remarked that "flanked with beautifully arranged backings that emphasise the “big” in big band, you initially worry she oversells these standards [...]
+Ben Beaumont-Thomas, writing for The Guardian, remarked that "flanked with beautifully arranged backings that emphasise the 'big' in big band, you initially worry she oversells these standards [...]
 Every note, no matter how short, is spritzed with earnest vibrato, and also occasionally toasted with vocal fry.
 But if your Christmas involves a 12 ft illuminated Santa on the lawn, eggnog on the breakfast table and red glitter on everything, you will find much to love here."
-Connor Ratliff called This Christmas Day "jazzy and professional" but noted: "There is an aspect to a record like this that feels like it is exactly what people hate about Christmas music – the same 10 songs being modernized by 20 new artists every year, in more or less the same way."
+Connor Ratliff from Rolling Stone called This Christmas Day "jazzy and professional", but noted: "There is an aspect to a record like this that feels like it is exactly what people hate about Christmas music – the same 10 songs being modernized by 20 new artists every year, in more or less the same way."

-In 2022 Billboard listed This Christmas Day as the 15th Best Christmas Albums of the 21st Century.
+In 2022, Billboard listed This Christmas Day as the 15th Best Christmas Albums of the 21st Century.